 - In 1996, added the training and certification of operators of animal waste water pollution control systems to the duties of the Certification Commission.
 Two new members were appointed by the Commissioner of Agriculture to represent the animal agriculture industry.

 - Two members employed as operators of water pollution control systems of a municipality;

 - Two members employed as managers of a municipality;

-- Marchell Adams-David: Town of Hamlet
+- Marchell Adams-David, City of Raleigh

 - Two members employed in the animal agriculture industry;